Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Repeated interaction scheme: Micromaser model

-The original definition of a micromaser consists a single mode radiation field in a high-Q cavity and a beam of excited two-level atoms injecting into the cavity.
-Velocity selected atomic beams consist uncorrelated atoms sent from an oven.
-Each atomic interaction with the field can be represented by a Jaynes-Cummings Hamiltonian \cite{scully_quantum_1997}
+In a standard micromaser configuration one has a single radiation field mode inside a high reflective electromagnetic cavity and a beam of atoms crossing it, see Fig.~\ref{fig:Fig1}.
+The atomic beam consists of uncorrelated velocity-selected-atoms sent from an oven through the cavity with an injection rate $r$.
+If each atom is approximated by a two-level system its interaction with the cavity-field mode can be described (during a time $\tau$) by the Jaynes-Cummings Hamiltonian \cite{scully_quantum_1997}